-Criterion 5.2 CA-Provided Subscriber Key Storage and Recovery Services (if supported) The CA maintains controls to provide reasonable assurance that: subscriber private keys stored by the CA remain confidential and maintain their integrity; subscriber private keys archived and escrowed by the CA remain confidential; and subscriber private keys stored by the CA are completely destroyed at the end of the key pair life cycle.
+5.2 CA-Provided Subscriber Key Storage and Recovery Services (if supported)

+- subscriber private keys stored by the CA remain confidential and maintain their integrity; - · subscriber private keys archived and escrowed by the CA remain confidential; and - subscriber private keys stored by the CA are completely destroyed at the end of the key pair life cycle.

 Explanatory Guidance: CA-Provided Subscriber Key Storage and Recovery Services refers to the practice of the CA maintaining a copy of the subscriber's private key for backup, archive, and/or escrow purposes.
 (The CA already maintains a copy of the public key as part of the certificate).
 If the CA generates the subscriber's key pair (see §5.1), this this Criterion 5.2 would also be applicable as the CA will have to store the subscriber's key pair until it is delivered to the subscriber.

-Illustrative Controls: CA-Provided Subscriber Key Storage, Backup and Recovery 5.2.1 Subscriber private keys stored by the CA (or RA) are stored in encrypted form using a cryptographic algorithm and key length based on a risk assessment and requirements of the CP.
-5.2.2 If the CA generates key pair(s) on behalf of a Subscriber, the CA (or RA) ensures that the subscriber's private keys are not disclosed to any entity other than the owner (i.e., the subscriber) of the keys.
+Criterion # CA-Provided Subscriber Key Storage and Recovery Services CA-provided subscriber key storage, backup and 5.2.1 Subscriber private keys stored by the CA (or RA) are stored in encrypted form using a cryptographic algorithm and key length based on a risk assessment and requirements of the CP. recovery 5.2.2 If the CA generates key pair(s) on behalf of a Subscriber, the CA (or RA) ensures that the subscriber's private keys are not disclosed to any entity other than the owner (i.e., the subscriber) of the keys.
 5.2.3 If the CA (or RA) generates public/private signing key pair(s), it does not maintain a copy of any private signing key, once the subscriber confirms receipt of that key.
 5.2.4 If the CA (or RA) provides subscriber (confidentiality) key storage, backup and recovery, subscriber private (confidentiality) key backup and recovery services are only performed by authorised personnel.
 5.2.5 If the CA (or RA) provides subscriber key storage, backup and recovery, controls exist to ensure that the integrity of the subscriber's private (confidentiality) key is maintained throughout its life cycle.

-Illustrative Controls: CA-Provided Subscriber Key Archival 5.2.6 Subscriber private (confidentiality) keys archived by the CA are stored in encrypted form using a cryptographic algorithm and key length based on a risk assessment and the requirements of the CP.
+CA-provided subscriber key archival 5.2.6 Subscriber private (confidentiality) keys archived by the CA are stored in encrypted form using a cryptographic algorithm and key length based on a risk assessment and the requirements of the CP.
 5.2.7 If the CA provides subscriber (confidentiality) key archival, all archived Subscriber keys are destroyed at the end of the archive period.

-Illustrative Controls: CA-Provided Subscriber Key Destruction 5.2.8 If the CA provides subscriber (confidentiality) key storage, authorisation to destroy a subscriber's private key and the means to destroy the subscriber's private (confidentiality) key (e.g., key overwrite) is limited in accordance with the CP.
+Criterion # CA-Provided Subscriber Key Storage and Recovery Services CA-provided subscriber key destruction 5.2.8 If the CA provides subscriber (confidentiality) key storage, authorisation to destroy a subscriber's private key and the means to destroy the subscriber's private (confidentiality) key (e.g., key overwrite) is limited in accordance with the CP.
 5.2.9 If the CA provides subscriber (confidentiality) key storage, all copies and fragments of the subscriber's private key are destroyed at the end of the key pair life cycle.

-Illustrative Controls: CA-Provided Subscriber Key Escrow 5.2.10 Subscriber private (confidentiality) keys escrowed by the CA are stored in encrypted form using a cryptographic algorithm and key length based on a risk assessment and the requirements of the CP.
+CA-provided subscriber key escrow 5.2.10 Subscriber private (confidentiality) keys escrowed by the CA are stored in encrypted form using a cryptographic algorithm and key length based on a risk assessment and the requirements of the CP.